tequila/mongodb-php-lib/docs/index.md

 [`pecl/mongodb`](https://github.com/mongodb/mongo-php-driver) PHP extension.
 The high-level API need to be implemented in PHP lib, such as this.

-You can use **low-level** driver without high-level driver like this:
+You could use **low-level** driver without this lib.
+This is how previous examples would look using the low-level driver:

 ```php
 <?php